 On the 14th June 2017, just before 1am, a fire broke out in the kitchen of a 4th floor flat at the 24-storey Grenfell Tower block in North Kensington.
 72 people died, countless others were injured and all of the residents lost their homes.
-Unbelievably, it’s one year on and yet still no one has been arrested or held accountable.
-The public inquiry is now underway but it could last until 2020.
+Unbelievably, it’s two years on and yet still no one has been arrested or held accountable.
+Firefighters warn that ‘We’re sleeping towards another Grenfell.’
+Why is this?
 Will we ever hear the truth?

 - There were no fire sprinklers in Grenfell Tower.